hyominchoi/Cpp-matrix-class/README.md

 # For Fun
-This is my repository for mucking around.
+This is my repository.

-I WILL BE AWESOME EVERYDAY.
+I AM HAPPY.